Demand Futility: Everything You Need to Know

 The last question might seem obvious, but with mergers, buyouts, and acquisitions, the board of the company making the decision might be entirely the same but belonging to a different company at current time.

 If demand futility has you puzzled, experts are here to help.
 Post your legal need on UpCounsel's marketplace and get the help you need in your case!
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.